garyexplains/examples/loopswithinpi.md

 # Loops within Pi
 Having watched the Numberphile video "Strings and Loops within Pi" - https://www.youtube.com/watch?v=W20aT14t8Pw , I wrote a program to analyse the first 1,000,000 digits of Pi.
+As I follow-up I wrote a program to analyse the first 1,000,000,000 digits.

-Here are the complete loops I found between < 1000:
+Here are the complete loops I found between < 1000 in the first 1,000,000,000 digits:

 - Num 19 Len: 3 Ans: `19->37->46->19`
 - Num: 37 Len: 3 Ans: `37->46->19->37`